RetinueAI/Raven/README.md

 - **Loss Function**: CrossEntropyLoss

 Mixed precision training is used for better performance on GPU-enabled systems.
 The dataset is split into 90% training and 10% testing.
+Due to our limited amout of data, we opted to forego  a eval set.
+As this is not best practice, we will incorporate an eval set when we're able to further expand the dataset.

 To train the model, run: